LaboratoryOfPlasmaPhysics/PLASMAG/readme.md

 3. Modularity and Flexibility:

 - Strategy Design Pattern: Implements a modular engine design using the strategy pattern, allowing dynamic changes in computation methods and easy adaptation to new requirements.
-- Parallel Computation: Supports parallelization of computations for improved efficiency.
+- Parallel Computation: Supports parallelization of computations for improved efficiency, to be implemented for futures improvements.
 - Graph Visualization Tools: Provides full graph visualization to monitor computation dependencies and processes.

 4. Export and Import Capabilities:

 - Export Data: Allows exporting of any product or parameter for plotting or later re-importation.
+- NEMI/CLTF Export: Exports the NEMI and Closed Loop Transfer Function (CLTF) graphs for easy design sharing.

-5. Optimization Module (Work in Progress):
+5. Optimization Module (WIP):

 - Genetic Optimization (DEAP): Utilizes evolutionary algorithms to find optimal parameter sets.
 - Particle Swarm Optimization: Implements swarm intelligence techniques to explore solution spaces.